StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Before uploading your final Manifest file to QIIME2, ensure that your file looks like [this](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example), with no extra spaces or blanks between columns.
 Extra blanks/spaces will lead to downstream errors.

-Ensure that your manifest file has no extra spaces between the columns, otherwise you may run into errors when QIIME2 attempts to read the file.
-Please see full [Manifest file](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example).
-Manifest files can be made in whatever program you feel most comfortable with, as long as you can save the file as a .csv.
-For an more information on creating a manifest file in Excel, click here.

-  1) Make Sure no Extra Space in Column
-  3) .csv file
-  4) Example of End Product
-  5) screenshot and link to example
 ## Step 4: Load QIIME2 on MSI
 This tutorial will be based on QIIME2 Version 2018.11.
 Commands and formats of files may change depending on the version of QIIME2 you are using.